How to Prep Your Home for Allergy Season

 Cut the Clutter

-Getting rid of clutter that’s lying around in your home has several advantages besides having a neat and orderly home.
-Not only does decluttering make you feel better both physically and emotionally, but it also cuts back on the number of objects that dust and allergens can cling to.
+Getting rid of clutter in your home has several advantages besides having a neat and orderly home.
+Not only does decluttering make you feel better physically and emotionally, but it also reduces the number of objects that dust and allergens can cling to.
 And that’s a pretty big deal!
 How to Declutter Your Home.
-I have to confess, I HATE dusting, I wish I loved dusting, but this is why I have very few knick-knacks.
-There I said it.
+I have to confess, I hate dusting.
+I wish I had loved dusting, but this is why I have very few knick-knacks.
+There, I said it.
 LOL!
+Mark’s a good sport when it comes to dusting, vacuuming carpeting, and mopping the wood floors.

 Dust and Vacuum Often

-Keeping up with the dusting and vacuuming in your home is always a good idea, but during the allergy season, it’s even more important.
-This helps get rid of any dust and dirt that may have accumulated throughout your home from being inside all winter long.
-But make sure to use a vacuum cleaner with a HEPA filter if possible so as to capture those tiny particles of dander and pollen that can be found in hard-to-reach places!
+Keeping up with the dusting and vacuuming in your home is always a good idea, but it’s even more critical during the allergy season.
+This helps eliminate any dust and dirt that may have accumulated throughout your home from being inside all winter.
+But make sure to use a vacuum cleaner with a HEPA filter if possible to capture those tiny particles of dander and pollen that can be found in hard-to-reach places!

-Also, use a damp or microfiber cloth for dusting so that you aren’t just spreading dust particles everywhere.
-Saharan Dust Storm: Everything You Need to Know
+Also, use a damp or microfiber cloth for dusting so you aren’t just spreading dust particles everywhere.
+Saharan Dust Storm: Everything You Need to Know.

 Change Your Air Filters Regularly

-The air quality in your home is extremely important, regardless of whether it’s allergy season or not.
+The air quality in your home is essential, regardless of whether it’s allergy season or not.
 Why’s that?
-Because your family’s health could be at stake if you don’t keep up with changing out your home’s air filter on a regular basis.
+Because your family’s health could be at stake if you don’t keep up with changing out your home’s air filter regularly.
 A clean air filter has a much better chance of trapping any airborne particles or allergens before they reach you.
-It’s best to change your home’s air filter monthly if you’re prone to allergies, but at least every 2 to 3 months.
+Changing your home’s air filter monthly is best if you’re prone to allergies, but at least every 2 to 3 months.

-Your heating, ventilation, and air conditioning (HVAC) system runa more efficiently if serviced each year.
-Use HVAC filters that fit your needs based on how clean you want the air to be.
-That highest rated filters do a great job, but they can be more costly to replace.
-The higher rated ones also need to be changed more often since they collect more stuff during the filterin process.
+Your heating, ventilation, and air conditioning (HVAC) system runs more efficiently if serviced each year.
+Use HVAC filters that fit your needs based on how clean you want the air.
+The highest-rated filters do a great job, but they can be more costly to replace.
+Higher-rated ones also need to be changed more often since they collect more stuff during filtering.

-If possible, have your air furnace ducts cleaned out professionally.
+If possible, have your air furnace ducts cleaned out professionally occasionally.
 You would be surprised how much junk gets built up in them while a home is built, let alone when your home is 20 years old.
-We had our cleaned a few years ago, and while the workers were at it they made sure all the connections we still intact, particularly where the duct meets the air return and the registers on the floor or ceiling.
-This is to make sure no air is escaping through leaks in the system.
+We had ours cleaned a few years ago, and while the workers were at it, they ensured all the connections were still intact, particularly where the duct meets the air return and the registers on the floor or ceiling.
+This is to ensure no air is escaping through leaks in the system.

-If you have old radiators or electrical radient heat, be sure to dust them off or use the blower feature in you vacuum to be sure areas that collect dust and dirt are cleared.
+If you have old radiators or electrical radiant heat, dust them off, or use the blower feature in your vacuum to be sure areas that collect dust and dirt are cleared.

 Change Your Clothes After Being Outside

 A lot of people don’t give it much thought, but after spending time outside, it’s best to change out of the clothes you were wearing immediately the moment you come inside.
-Because God only knows how much pollen has attached to your clothing in the meantime, and if you sit down in a chair or sprawl out on the sofa, it’s game over.
-If you have the time, take a shower to get any allergens off you and change into something else.
-12 Quick & Easy Tips for Washing Clothes
+Because God only knows how much pollen has attached to your clothing in the meantime, and if you sit down in a chair or sprawl out on the upholstery sofa, it’s game over.
+If you have the time, shower to get any allergens off you and change into something else.
+12 Quick & Easy Tips for Washing Clothes.
+This is particularly important if you’ve been out working in the yard, pruning trees and bushes, and mowing the lawn.

 Wash Your Bedding Weekly

 Are you someone who suffers from allergies and can’t seem to catch a break?
 As strange as it may seem, the answer to your problem may be found in your bed.
-The truth is, we spend a lot of time in our beds and those microscopic allergens that you and I can’t see may be doing the same thing.
-In fact, they can thrive in places like your bed mattress, box springs, the top quilts, and on your sheets.
-This is why during the allergy season, you should be washing your bedding in hot water at least once a week.
-Learn How To Wash Clothes During An Emergency
+We spend a lot of time in our beds, and those microscopic allergens that you and I can’t see may be doing the same thing.
+They can thrive in places like your pillowcases, bed mattresses, box springs, the top quilts, and on your sheets.
+This is why you should wash your bedding in hot water during the allergy season at least once a week.
+Learn How To Wash Clothes During An Emergency.

 Do you love clean sheets as much as I do?
 We change ours every Friday, without fail.
 If I had more strength, I would wash them twice a week, but once a week is still awesome!

-From time to time you should also try to shake the dust and dirt that have settled to the mattress and box springs.
-Once the sheets and mattress cover are removed, take a bat, tennis raquet, or other stiff item and beat the surface to loosen what may have accumulated there.
-Then you can take a vacuum to the surface to pull away the unwanted debris.
+From time to time, you should also try to shake the dust and dirt that have settled on the mattress and box springs.
+Once the sheets and mattress cover are removed, take a bat, tennis racquet, or other stiff item and beat the surface to loosen what may have accumulated.
+Then, you can take a vacuum to the surface to remove unwanted debris.

-While you’re busy cleaning, be sure to pay attention to the curtains in all the rooms.
+While you’re busy cleaning, pay attention to the curtains in all the rooms.
 Depending on the type of fabric, they can be like a magnet when it comes to allergens and dust.
 Hopefully, you have some curtains that can be washed at home, but you probably have some that will need special treatment at the local dry cleaners.
-I’d suggest you do the washing and dry cleaning each year.
+I’d suggest you do the washing and dry cleaning at least once each year.

 Change Your Sheets Weekly